 Before embarking on a chimpanzee tracking expedition in Budongo Forest Reserve, visitors gather at the Kaniyo-Pabidi briefing point.
 Kaniyo-Pabidi is situated approximately 35 kilometers from the Masindi-Murchison Falls National Park road and an 8-minute drive after passing through the Kichumbanyobo park entrance gate.
 The chimpanzees in the reserve are habituated by experienced research teams before tourist activities begin.
 Although these are wild animals, they are accustomed to human presence and remain calm during the tracking experience.
 Research teams regularly monitor the chimpanzees to ensure their health and well-being.
 Chimpanzee tracking occurs in two shifts, one in the morning and the other in the afternoon.
-To ensure a smooth, safe, and successful expedition, there are guidelines to be followed:

 Given the diverse environment of Budongo Forest Reserve, it is essential to dress appropriately for the tracking experience, regardless of the weather conditions.
 The forest contains gentle rolling hills, woodlands, bush, thickets, grasslands, and during the rainy season, rain runoff forms streams, rivulets, and pools.
 After rain, the tropical sun can quickly heat up the surroundings.
 Additionally, some plants and shrubs in the forest have thorns or toxic properties, and tracking entourages may encounter various crawling and flying insects that can be irritating, biting, or stinging.
 While tracking, there is also a possibility of encountering charging forest elephants, buffaloes, and other mammals.
 To ensure a comfortable and safe tracking experience, visitors should pack clothing that suits the environmental conditions and potential circumstances.
 Recommended attire includes: